Who This Is For

 Context-Based Personalization

-Skyp's AI researches each prospect and personalizes based on their professional context — their company, role, industry challenges, recent news, and business environment.
-This creates genuinely relevant outreach without making any claims about your products or services that would require compliance review.
+Skyp's AI researches each prospect and personalizes based on their professional context — company, role, industry challenges, recent news, and business environment.
+This creates genuinely relevant outreach without making product claims that would require compliance review.

 Value-Driven Messaging